“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 Many of us are programmed to believe that we need to be a certain way in order to be acceptable.

-It is so freeing to drop the heavy burden of pretending you’re something you are not.
+It is so freeing to switch off the promotional video and drop the heavy burden of pretending you’re something you are not.

 Being honest and vulnerable frees up so much energy and makes life much simpler, much less stressful.
 You never have to worry about being caught out, about being seen.
 What a relief!